alexrofail/Inits-Basics-CallBacks/README.md

 # Loss-Optimizers-Training-Loops
-More basics of NNs from scratch
+More basics of NNs from scratch using the MNIST digits.